April 1, 2021

 How Long Does it Take to Get an MHA?

-An MHA can be completed in as little as 12 months or as long as 3 years.
-Duration varies depending on if the program is completed full-time or part-time.
+You can earn an MHA in 12 months to 3 years, depending on whether you attend full or part-time.
 Most individuals work during the program, so very few complete it within 12 months.

 Some programs can be taken online through a series of seven-week classes.
 Individuals can complete multiple courses back to back or take time off in between courses.